 Girls from RADHA Children's Home, an NGO near Manali, India.
 2008

 Women of RADHA NGO, an income generating women's cooperative in Manali, India.

-photos by Ana Grillo for RADHA NGO © 2008
+photos by Ana Grillo for the Kullu Project 2008

 How the Good Karma Project came to be...
 In 2008, while traveling 6 months in India, Ana volunteered for the Kullu Project in Manali and the greater Kullu valley, creating the photographs for their first website.The Kullu Project is a grass roots umbrella organization who supports several orphanages, schools, vocational programs and women’s cooperative groups living in the Kullu Valley region.
 She photographed 4 different orphanages, 3 schools, a women’s cooperative and boy’s vocational training program.
 She was inspired to return one day and make it possible for others to volunteer, while on a yoga retreat in this beautiful valley.
-The Good Karma Project was born in 2008 and is offering it's first good karma yoga retreats and women's filmmaking bootcamps, this year in Spring / Summer of 2015. contact: email@example.com for details.
+The Good Karma Project was born in 2008 and is offered it's first good karma yoga retreats and women's filmmaking bootcamps in June 2015. contact: firstname.lastname@example.org for details.